Digital Fleets

 03 SKETCH

-At this stage, we divided the tasks, and I took charge of the All Files, Create, and Costs pages.
-Based on the requirements, optimized flow, and initial inputs, I quickly sketched these three pages with diverse iterations to visualize the rough structure of them.
+At this stage, our team distributed the tasks, and I took charge of the All Files, Create, and Costs pages.
+Based on the requirements, optimized flow, and initial inputs, I sketched different iterations for these three pages.

 04 MID FIDELITY WIREFRAME

-After sketching the rough ideas and having a general vision about what each page may look like, I created medium-fidelity wireframes to present the UX experience and the technical aspects of the platform in more detail.
-To save time and effort, I mostly used existing Digital Fleet assets and designed a few from scratch.
+After sketching, I created medium fidelity wireframes to present the user experience and technical aspects of the platform in more detail.
+I mostly used existing Digital Fleet assets and designed some of them from scratch to save time and effort.

 All Files Page

-Here are some iterations of the All Files page, where users can access all EV transition scenarios.
-After group discussions with the client and testing, the middle iteration was selected for its:
+The images bellow are some iterations of the All Files page, where users can access all EV transition scenarios.
+After group discussions with DigitalFleets management and conducting user tests, the third iteration was selected for the following reasons:

 Create Page

-Here are three design concepts for the Create page, an AI-driven design workspace for engineers to blueprint EV transition solutions.
-The second design was selected for its:
+Bellow are the images of three design concepts for the Create page, an AI-driven design workspace for engineers to blueprint EV transition solutions.
+The third design was selected based the following features:

-• Intuitive access to the Suggestions and Regulation & Standards checklist.
+• intuitive access to the Suggestions and Regulation & Standards checklists.

-• Enhanced compatibility with the All Files page, ensuring a cohesive user experience.
+• enhanced compatibility with the All Files page to ensure a cohesive user experience.

 Costs Page

-I developed different concepts for the Costs page, where users can estimate the cost of their designs.
-The middle design was chosen for its:
+I developed three iterations for the Costs page, where users can estimate the cost of their designs.
+The third design was chosen based on the following criteria:

-• A combination of the cards and table views makes cost analysis more straightforward.
+• a combination of the cards and table views to make cost analysis more straightforward.

 05 PROTOTYPE & TEST

-After finalizing the mid-fidelity design, I proceeded to create the high-fidelity designs and the prototype.
-I then conducted a user interview with 5 fleet design engineers to identify any UX pain points in the Design modules.
+After finalizing the medium fidelity design, I proceeded to create the high fidelity designs and the prototype and then conducted a user interview with 5 fleet design engineers to identify any UX pain points in the Design modules.

-While all users were able to successfully complete the tasks, I found out the suggestions drawer needed these enhancements:
+While all users were able to successfully complete the tasks, I found out the Suggestions checklist needed these revisions:

-• Error Count Tags: Each suggestion now includes a tag showing the number of related errors, giving users immediate visibility of issues.
+• Error Count Tags: Each suggestion now includes a tag showing the number of related errors and giving users immediate visibility of issues.

-• Interactive Error Icon: Clicking the orange error icon highlights the corresponding item in the drawer with an orange hover effect, making it easier to locate and address errors.
+• Interactive Error Icon: Clicking the orange error icon highlights the corresponding item in the checklist with an orange hover effect, making it easier to locate and address errors.

 Expanding the Component and Assets Library